Lilibetdahlias

 For me growing from seed is the most exciting bit of growing Dahlias!!!

-My seeds are started the first week in April, they grow fast and strong extremely quickly, so I am looking to get them in the ground as early as possible after the frosts.
+Depending on numbers I'm growing my seeds are started the last week of March to the first week in April, they grow fast and strong extremely quickly, so I am looking to get them in the ground as early as possible after the frosts.

-They are planted 30 cms apart and as they bloom any singles apart from the garden varieties are pulled.
+They are planted 30 cms apart and as they bloom any singles are pulled.

 This allows more space for the others to get up and going.

-The only time I don't pull is if something hasn't had the space or enough water as it's hot. petal count is formed when that bud is an embryo, if it hasn't had adequate water it will have blown centers down to poor petal production.
+The only time I don't pull something is if hasn't had the space or enough water when its about to start forming embryo buds, as it may have blown centers and poor petal production.

-Chances of a fully double flower from my seed is pretty, high due to not growing single or collarettes on the plot, but genetics and production factors will factor into a majority being single or few layer petal types.
+Chances of a fully double flower from my seed is pretty high due to not growing single or collarettes on the plot, but genetics and production factors will play a big part in them being single or few layer petal types.

 All the seeds are from the same mix I plant myself.